TanJunKiat/blender_manipulator_motion_demo/README.md

 Since all the joints of a manipulator are rotaries, all the axes in the limit rotation constraint should be set to true and zeros.

+## Setting up multiple robotic arms in one environment
+- Import robotic arms using the "Link" or "Append" feature in Blender

+> [!NOTE]
+> "Link" is to import items from a blender file without breaking the connection; meaning any changes in the referred blender file will update the main file.
+"Append" is to create a copy of the items from the referred file to the main file.
+This will allow users to manipulate the items without affecting the original referred file, which is preferred.

 # Useful Tips
 ## Clearing animations
 <img src="/resources/useful_tips/clearing_animations/1_clear_animation.png" width="250"/>